-Trump arrives at Daytona 500, sets off raucous celebration

-DAYTONA BEACH, Fla.
-(AP) — President Donald Trump made a dramatic entrance at Daytona International Speedway on Sunday, setting off a raucous celebration at the famed NASCAR track.
+Rain postpones Daytona 500, dampening event, Trump’s visit

+The start already had been pushed back 13 minutes to accommodate Trump’s trip.
+Ricky Stenhouse Jr. eventually led the field to the green flag and was out front for the first 20 laps before heavier rain soaked a racing surface that takes hours to dry.

+NASCAR called drivers back to their cars around 6:40 p.m.
+EST, hoping to get more laps in before more showers hit again.
+Some drivers showed, but the heaviest rain of the day forced a postponement.

+It no doubt choked some of the excitement out of an event that had been a raucous celebration for hours, some of it prompted by Trump’s dramatic entrance.
 Thousands cheered as Air Force One performed a flyover and landed at Daytona International Airport a few hundred yards behind the track.
-Trump’s motorcade arrived a few minutes later, prompting another loud ovation.
+Trump’s motorcade arrived a few minutes later, eliciting another loud ovation.
 Both entrances were broadcast on giant video boards around the superspeedway.

 At least a dozen drivers were escorted from the pre-race meeting to a private introduction with Trump.